LearnedVector/A-Hackers-AI-Voice-Assistant/README.md

 If you're on mac you can install `portaudio` using `homebrew`

-**If you are using windows, some things may not work.
+**NOTICE: If you are using windows, some things may not work.
 For example, torchaudio.
 I suggest trying this on linux or mac, or use wsl2 on windows**

 ### using virtualenv (recommend)
 1. `virtualenv voiceassistant.venv`